TheFischerLab/FLEXR/README.md

 ```
 python flexr_find.py -f somepdb_ringer.csv -t 0.35 -g 40
 ```
+Parameter optimization can be performed using the `flexr_grid_optimization.sh` script in the `script` folder.
 Rotamers slated for building are saved to `somepdb_ringer_alts.csv`.

 Plots showing the electron density and detected peaks and be produced by setting the `-p` flag to True.